Robert D. Blue: Iowa House

 Blue's policies were unpopular among labor groups (opposed to his bill outlawing the closed shop), farmers (opposed to his tax policies), and teachers (opposed to his cuts in education funding).
+He suggested making a state employee retirement plan.
+He was a champion of issues relating to the elderly.

 One of his principal opponents in the legislature, William S. Beardsley, took advantage of Blue's unpopularity and successfully challenged him in the Republican primary in 1948.

+Legacy and later life

+On September 24, 1988, celebrating Governor Blue's 90th birthday, the middle school in Eagle Grove changed its name to Robert Blue Middle School (RBMS) with Governor Blue was in attendance at the ceremony.

+Governor Blue created the Iowa Centennial Memorial Foundation in 1949 by commemorating the 100th anniversary of Iowa's joining the Union in 1849.
+The scholarship fund was established "to encourage the youth of the state to attend Iowa's fine institutions of higher learning."
+The foundation renamed the scholarship to the Robert D. Blue Scholarship in 1990.

 Blue left public life and returned to his hometown of Eagle Grove.
-He died of a stroke in Fort Dodge, Iowa on December 14, 1989.
+He died of a stroke at Trinity Regional Hospital in Fort Dodge, Iowa on December 14, 1989.
+He was buried at the Rose Hill Cemetery in Eagle Grove.
+Cathlene died in 1990, aged 89, and was buried next to her husband.

-Legacy

-Before his death, the middle school in Eagle Grove, Iowa changed its name to Robert Blue Middle School (RBMS).
-Mr. Blue was in attendance at the ceremony.